 Emergency Medical Services for Children Program

-The mission of the EMSC program is to reduce child and youth mortality and morbidity sustained due to severe illness or trauma.
+To reduce child and youth mortality and morbidity sustained due to severe illness or trauma.

 - Grant funding continues to support the Pediatric Education Series, offering continuing education to pre-hospital and hospital based emergency providers and school nurses.

-- The National Pediatric Readiness Project is a multi-phase quality improvement initiative to ensure that all U.S. emergency departments (ED) have the essential guidelines and resources in place to provide effective emergency care to children.
+- The National Pediatric Readiness Project is a multi-phase quality improvement initiative to ensure that all U.S. emergency departments have the essential guidelines and resources in place to provide effective emergency care to children.
 Rhode Island was part of cohort 2 and had a 100% response rate to the surveys.